'Below Deck' Is Coming To Cape Cod & Martha's Vineyard For A Sailing Adventure

-The popular Bravo series Below Deck is spinning off again, and this time, it’s circling back to the United States to New England.
+The popular Bravo series Below Deck is spinning off again, and this time, it’s circling back to New England in the United States.
 The franchise started with the original Below Deck which was in the Caribbean and spun off to Below Deck Mediterranean.
 Now the next installment is called Below Deck Sailing for now, and it will feature Cape Cod and Martha’s Vineyard.

 PageSix says that the new Below Deck will be around the sailing world rather than the culture of multi-million dollar yachts.
 Sailing is a big deal around Maine, the Cape, and Rhode Island, and so viewers will once again get a glimpse into a whole new way of life while still measuring up to the typically lavish Bravo theme.

-But while Bravo hopes the new series will be smooth sailing, Below Deck has not moved along unscathed when it comes to loss and accidents while shooting.
-While shooting the original series, Below Deck in St. Maarten, the crew boat, the Silver Queen sank in Marina Fort Louis unexpectedly.
-The chief on board, Tricia, explained that they were using the Silver Queen, a historic fishing boat for crew and supplies when it sank.
+But while Bravo hopes the new series will be smooth sailing, Below Deck has not moved along unscathed when it comes to losses and accidents while shooting.
+While shooting the original series, Below Deck in St. Maarten, the crew boat, the Silver Queen, sank in Marina Fort Louis unexpectedly.
+The chief on board, Tricia, explained that they were using the Silver Queen, a historic fishing boat, for crew and supplies when it sank.

 ‘Below Deck’ sailing to Cape Cod for new spinoff https://t.co/eyONBAm5of pic.twitter.com/g8rBmX3iBc